32 Miles - Length

 South: Rejoining Hwy 101 at Miranda, Avenue of the Giants ends here and if you need more twisties, connect with Highway 1 at Leggett and continue out to the ocean through the 22-mile section, one of the twistiest, most delicious roads in the state.

-East: No connecting roads to Avenue of the giants other than Elk Creek Rd and Dyersville Loop.
+East: No connecting roads to Avenue of the Giants other than Elk Creek Rd and Dyersville Loop.
 At Garberville a few miles to the south, you can find a remote paved parallel trek out to Highway 36 at the foot of South Fork Mountain with Alderpoint Rd, Zenia Bluff Rd, Ruth-Zenia Rd, to Mad River Rd will get you all the way to the base of South Fork Mountain Summit.
-Yes, all paved.
+At the summit is Horse Ridge Lookout Rd- a road you've ridden by dozens of times and never knew was there.
+Further east is Mount Lassen.

 West: At the mid-section of Highway 254 is the south entrance to Mattole Rd – The Lost Coast.
 You can connect with Usal Rd (dirt) or Wilder Ridge which circles back south to Shelter Cove or back to Garberville.
 At the north end of Avenue of the Giants, ride into Rio Dell and pick up Blue Slide Rd to Grizzly Bluff Rd to ride out to Ferndale.